ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 <span style="color: red">DAVID: I'm curious about why this is 150 + 50 - what's your logic here?
 Coudl be easier just to say 200 and keep it simpler?</span>

-<span style="color: coral">HANNAH: It's a "+ or -" 50kgCO2e - just to capture the lack of confidence with the figure.</span>
+<span style="color: coral">HANNAH: It's a "+ or -" 50kgCO2e - just to capture the lack of confidence with the figure.
+I've corrected the formula below.</span>

 The average embodied carbon figure we used was **150kgCO2e ± 50kgCO2e**.